 Sylvester was already 3 years old, when I rescued him and most insurance plans I looked at excluded hereditary conditions unless the dog is enrolled before it's one year old—obviously, it was too late for that in my case—luckily I found PetPlan, which has no such restriction.
 PetPlan provides coverage for life on all hereditary and congenital conditions, such as hip dysplasia; all illnesses and chronic conditions, such as cancer; and all accidents.
 To date, I had several claims with PetPlan for relatively minor things and they always paid promptly and were easy to deal with.
 I recommend them.
 Should you decide to go with PetPlan as well, I would appreciate it if you could use my referral reference number 14251—they give me $25 off one premium payment 🙂

 Over the years I have lost two dogs to cancer.
 Both were of old age—15 and 16 years—but to me cancer is probably the most unnatural way for any animal to die.
 It is a man-made disease that mostly comes from environmental and food pollution and damages to genes that can go through generations.
 One of the best ways to prevent cancer is healthy nutrition.
 A healthy body can deal with problems a lot better and fend of cancer.
 This is why I started cooking for my dogs, but I wanted to do more.
 Reading about the remarkable research with medicinal mushrooms in cancer prevention and treatment, I discovered a product called My Community, a blend of 17 medicinal mushrooms from Paul Stamets—this is a people product.
-His company Fungi Perfecti also sells a pet mushroom supplement called Mush.
+His companyused to sells a pet mushroom supplement called Mush.
+They no longer offer that but Mercola has an even better one: Whole Food Mushroom Complex for Pets.
 I have been adding this to my dogs food daily for years.